NotNeelPatel/notneelpatel.github.io/blog/markdown/2022-11-18-midi-remix.md

 ### 2022-11-19

-A while back, I discovered Super Mario 64 Super Mario remixes of Aphex Twin and Radiohead tracks and thought that they were the coolest thing ever.
-I tried having a go at it, only to find out that it's incredibly easy to do it.
-It uses a simple yet effective technology: MIDI (scroll down if you want to learn how I did it).
+A while back, I discovered Super Mario 64 remixes of Aphex Twin and Radiohead tracks and thought they were the coolest thing ever.
+I tried my hand at making one and found that it's surprisingly easy to do using a simple yet effective technology: MIDI (Musical Instrument Digital Interface).

 Here are some of my favourites that I've remixed: